The following are a number of tips to save time when using Dolphin.

 starts the search from the user's

-Use the More Options button to extend the Find bar.
+Use the More Options button to extend the Search bar.
 This provides a very comfortable way for the user to shrink the number of search results.

 To start a search select one or more file types (Documents, Audio, Video, Images), a time period and rating